Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 Before we can go to sleep, before we can finish writing the doc, there is one post tapeout tradition that must never be skipped:
 ![][image15]
 Waffle House

+## Ressources

+I highly recommend the excellent book *"Handbook of Floating-Point Arithmetic, Second edition"*, for readers looking for the 600 page version of the floating point question.